Sore skin around your stoma

 Fungal infections love it where it’s moist and dark!
 That’s why it’s super important that you always dry your skin thoroughly before applying a new skin barrier and bag.
 It’s equally as important that you do your best to keep your skin dry and be sure to change your bag before any stool or urine get in direct contact with your skin.

-Main causes for skin irritation
+Main causes for skin irritation with a stoma

 Ill-fitting stoma bag: Following your stoma surgery, you may find that your abdominal shape changes, especially of you gain or lose weight afterwards.
 This also means that the skin close to your stoma may not sit evenly against your bag exposing your skin.
 It’s super important to make sure that you have a proper seal and no output directly touches the skin as this can cause irritation very quickly.